-Where a child on a school roll is missing, the child's name may not be removed from the school roll until s/he has been continuously absent for at least 4 weeks and both the school and the education service have failed, after reasonable enquiry, to locate the pupil and her/his family.
+Where a child on a school roll is missing, the child's name may not be removed from the school roll until they have been continuously absent for at least 4 weeks and both the school and the education service have failed, after reasonable enquiry, to locate the pupil and their family.
 After 4 weeks the child's Common Transfer file should be uploaded to the Department for Education secure site for the transfer of pupil information when a pupil moves between schools.
-The CME Officer in the Local Authority must also be informed.
+The CME Officer in the local authority must also be informed.

 In these circumstances the child's name is kept on a centrally held register, and should be clearly identified as missing from education.

-Where the child's name has been removed from the school roll, but s/he has not been located, the Head Teacher should arrange for the pupil's records to be retained until the child is located.
+Where the child's name has been removed from the school roll, but they have not been located, the Head Teacher should arrange for the pupil's records to be retained until the child is located.

 Where a Head Teacher has been notified by a parent that a pupil is receiving education other than at school, and has removed the child's name from the school roll, notification must be given to the education service within 10 school days; the pupil's records should then be transferred to the education service to be stored in accordance with local arrangements.

-If a school receives a new pupil without receiving information about the pupil from his or her previous school, the school should contact the EIPT.
+If a school receives a new pupil without receiving information about the pupil from their previous school, the school should contact the EIPT.

-If the EIPT becomes aware the child has moved to another school s/he should ensure that all relevant agencies are informed and arrangements made to forward records from the previous school.
+If the EIPT becomes aware the child has moved to another school they should ensure that all relevant agencies are informed and arrangements made to forward records from the previous school.

 Schools should endeavour to deal with this problem in three ways:

 - By preventing poor school attendance and truancy;

 - By acting once absence occurred to establish children's safety and try to get them back to school; and